 You know the ones – couples tying the knot while parachuting into a perfectly manicured country garden reception setting, couples exchanging vows underwater where the only witness is a tiger shark and, of course, those endlessly popular destination weddings in other countries.

 Saving for a wedding?
-The table below displays a snapshot of savings accounts rated by Canstar, sorted by Star Rating (highest to lowest).
-These results are based on a regular saver in NSW with current savings of $50,000.
+The following table displays a snapshot of savings accounts on Canstar’s database with links to providers’ websites, sorted by the total interest rate (highest to lowest).
+The results and Star Ratings shown are based on a regular saver in NSW with $10,000 in current savings.

 Wedding enthralls and appalls